flutter/news_toolkit/docs/docs/flutter_development/cache_application_state.md

 ---
-sidebar_position: 11
+sidebar_position: 10
 description: Learn how the toolkit caches your news applications's state.
 ---

-# Cache application state
+# Cache your application state

 [Hydrated Bloc](https://pub.dev/packages/hydrated_bloc) is a extension to the BLoC pattern.
-It helps automatically persist and restore bloc states, ensuring that the app's state is retained across app restarts or crashes.
+It helps automatically persist and restore BLoC states, ensuring that the app's state is retained across app restarts or crashes.

 The project relies on `hydrated_bloc` to persist the state of the following BLoCs: